Frequently Asked Questions

 How can I identify potential courses for PLAR?

 The first step is to identify the academic program you intend to complete.
-You can see required courses and any preferred electives by viewing the individual program through the Program Index.
 While your skills, knowledge and abilities may reflect different courses than your program requires or accepts, you will need to focus on program requirements to create an initial list of potential courses for PLAR.
 You can then do an initial self-assessment and review course outlines to guage whether you could meet learning outcomes of individual courses.
 To see more information on initial PLAR steps please see the Student PLAR Steps.

 What type of credit can I receive through PLAR?